fc-ideas/The-Future-is-an-Ephemeral-Surface/README.md

-# When AI Interfaces Disappear: The Future of Ephemeral Software
+# The Future is an Ephemeral Surface

 *By Fabrizio Costa*